Fliplet/fliplet-cli/docs/API/core/navigate.md

 ## Play a video

-Play a video in full screen mode.
+Play a video in full screen.

 ```js
 Fliplet.Navigate.video(videoFileUrl);